 Visit the Taedonggang Micro Brewery to further wind down with multiple delicious draft beers on tap, with coffee, soft drinks, and juices also available.

 A gentle evening stroll along Future Mirae Scientist Residential street along the Taedong River

 Up nice and early to drive to Kaesong and the DMZ.

 Koryo Museum – Korea’s first university and now a museum of history and culture.
 Also home of the best stamp and propaganda poster shop in the DPRK, so don’t forget your wallet!

-Lunch at the Thongil Restaurant in Kaesong City – try your hand at traditional Korean Pansangi – a series of dishes served in bronze bowls.
-(Optional extras- Dog soup 5 euro, Ginseng stuffed whole chicken 30 euro – can be split between several).
+Lunch at the Thongil Restaurant in Kaesong City – try your hand at traditional Korean Pansangi, a series of dishes served in bronze bowls.
+(Optional extras- Dog Soup 5 euro, Ginseng Stuffed Whole Chicken 30 euro – can be split between several people).

 Drop by Sariwon City (Capital of North Hwanghae province) to walk in the local folk custom park and view the city from the mountain top pagoda.

 Try locally brewed Makkoli in the local tea house.